isomerpages/govtech-stp/_atp-australia/00a-atp-requirements-and-process.md

 ### **Overview**

-On 30 September 2020, Singapore announced the lifting of border restrictions to allow entry of visitors travelling from Australia (exlcuding Victoria State).
+On 30 September 2020, Singapore announced the lifting of border restrictions to allow entry of visitors travelling from Australia (excluding Victoria State).
 With effect from 29 October 2020, Singapore has also lifted border restrictions to allow entry of visitors travelling from Victoria State.
 Foreigners who are short-term visitors travelling from Australia may seek entry into Singapore by applying for an Air Travel Pass.

 Singapore Citizens, Singapore Permanent Residents, and Singapore Long-Term Pass holders are <b><u>not</u></b> required to apply for an Air Travel Pass to travel to Singapore from Australia.
 However, Singapore Long-Term Pass holders will still have to seek entry approval from the relevant Singapore Government agencies before travelling to Singapore.
 Please refer to <https://www.ica.gov.sg/covid-19/arrivalsg> for the prevailing health measures applicable to you upon entry into Singapore.